tazama-lf/EKS-helm/README.md

 **NOTE-** The Kubernetes server endpoint can be copied from your .kubeconfig file under cluster -> server

 - Check the option for **Setup Kubernetes CLI (kubectl**) if not already done.
 - Input the **Kubernetes server endpoint**; this is the API server URL of your Kubernetes cluster.
 - Select the **Credentials** for Kubernetes from the drop-down list, which will typically be a service account token or a kubeconfig file.
+The token you need to use here is `Token for authenticating Jenkins with Kubernetes services` incase you used the credentials ID described in this doc.

 4. **Binding Credentials:**

 - Under the **Bindings** section, define the environment variables that the job will use internally.
 - For username and password types, such as container registry credentials, set the appropriate **Username Variable** and **Password Variable**.
 Use **REG\_USER** and **REG\_PASS** for registry credentials.
-- Choose the specific credentials from the drop-down list, like **Login info for the Sybrin Azure container registry.**
+- Choose the specific credentials from the drop-down list, like **AWS/.**
 - For secret texts, such as a GitHub access token, set the Variable to an environment variable name, such as **READ\_GH\_TOKEN**, and select the appropriate credentials, like **github public read package**.

 By completing these steps, you ensure that each Jenkins job can access the necessary repositories and services with the correct permissions and interact with your Kubernetes cluster using the right endpoints and credentials.
 It's essential to review and verify these settings regularly, especially after any changes to the credentials or infrastructure.